arn-arm-1/ondato-android-sdk/README.md

 Our configuration is currently set to the following:

 - `minSdkVersion = 18`
-- `compileSdkVersion = 28`
+- `compileSdkVersion = 29`
-- `targetSdkVersion = 28`
+- `targetSdkVersion = 29`
-- `Android Support Library = 28.0.0`
 - `Kotlin = 1.2+`

 ### 1. Adding the SDK dependency

-Starting on version `4.2.0` you can integrate it:

-Download OndatoSDK.aar and move to /libs folder of your project
+Download Ondato.zip, extract and move files to /libs folder of your project

 ```gradle
 repositories {